Why Shade Matters at Citizens Bank Park

 Citizens Bank Park Sun and Shade Overview

-Citizens Bank Park's orientation is approximately 59° (NE), positioning center field toward the northeast.
-This orientation places the third base side roughly northwest-facing, away from the afternoon sun that dominates from the south and southwest.
+Citizens Bank Park's orientation is approximately 18° (NNE), positioning center field toward the north-northeast while home plate faces south-southwest.
+This orientation places the seats behind home plate under the deepest upper-deck overhang, shielded from the afternoon sun that dominates from the south and southwest.
 The stadium's capacity is 42,792, and it features modern upper deck construction with substantial overhangs.
 The design includes the Terrace Level (suite and club seating), which provides premium shade and amenities.

 The stadium's 2004 opening date means it's modern enough to incorporate thoughtful shade design while being established enough to have detailed, known shade patterns.
-Upper deck overhangs provide meaningful shade to lower sections, and the structural design maximizes afternoon shade on the third base side.
+Upper deck overhangs provide meaningful shade to lower sections, and the structural design maximizes afternoon shade behind home plate.

 Best Shaded Sections